Henriquwe/lyonshow/README.md

 - 👋 Hi, I’m @lyonshow
 - 👀 I’m interested in ...
-Ethical Hacking and Software Development with Java and Python, sometime C
+Ethical Hacking and Software Development with Java and Python, sometime C and Java Script.
 - 🌱 I’m currently learning ...
-Java, Python, MySQL, C++ C#
+Java, Java Script, Python, MySQL, C++ C#.
-- 💞️ I’m looking to collaborate on ...
-Nothing for now
-- 📫 How to reach me ...
-- mainvlad85@gmail.com
+- E-mail: mainvlad85@gmail.com

 <!---
 lyonshow/lyonshow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.